izarus-rots/cse185-project-pcisa/README.md

 - `--plot` or `-p`

     Generates a quick plot for the PC results (only uses top two PCs).
 Default: `False`.
-- **DEPRECATED**: `--standardize` or `-s`

-    Control over standardization of data.
-By default, `False`.
-Note that standardization necessarily occurs in the PCA calculation.

 # Contributors